chaoss/augur/docs/source/getting-started/using-augur/command-line-interface/logging.rst

 ``augur logging``
 ==================

-The collection of the ``augur logging`` commands is for interacting with the database.
+The collection of the ``augur logging`` commands is for interacting with logs.

 ``directory``
 --------------